discordjs/guide/guide/popular-topics/components-v2.md

 ### Separator

-A Separator is a layout component that adds some vertical padding and optional visiual divison between components.
-You can select the amount of padding used for the Separator component (small or large) as well as whether a visual divider should be displayed or not (defaults to `true`).
+A Separator is a layout component that adds some vertical padding and optional visual division between components.
+You can select the amount of padding used for the Separator component (small or large) as well as whether a visual divider should be displayed (defaults to `true`).
 You can use the <DocsLink path="SeparatorBuilder:Class" /> utility class to easily create a Separator component.

 The example below shows how you can send a Separator component in a channel.